Wuschli/TutelMapper/README.md

 ## Features
 * Simple Folder and Zip-File based Tilesets
 * Pointy and Flat Hex Style Support
-* Tile Collections with random and manual placement
+* Tile Collections with random and manual placement (Double Click to open the collection)
 * Multiple Layers with Reordering
 * Mouse, Touch and Pen Input
 * Windows and Browser Support with Android, IOS, MacOS and Linux Support prepared